How to use scenario planning for developing strategy

 “This includes the organisation itself, the stakeholders it interacts with, such as suppliers, customers, regulators, competitors and collaborators, and the changes in the world around it,” Mr Sykes said.

-“The next stage – when it comes to developing scenarios – is to look at exploring different interactions of the economic, geopolitical, sociopolitical, environmental and technological changes via storytelling in the way of collaborative and interactive learning.
+“The next stage – when it comes to developing scenarios – is to explore different interactions of economic, geopolitical, sociopolitical, environmental, and technological changes via storytelling in the form of collaborative and interactive learning.

 “Once you have developed these scenarios, the third step is to work out what the strategic implications are for them – how well an organisation would fare in each of these scenarios, what they would have to change, what they would do better, what would be in their favour and what they would keep the same.”